 Dissolved Oxygen (DO)

-The Dissolved oxygen of water was determined by the use of a Dissolved Oxygen (DO) meter.
+The dissolved oxygen of water was determined by the use of a Dissolved Oxygen (DO) meter.
 A 400 mL of water sample was poured into the beaker and the DO meter was placed in the beaker with the water sample.

 Total Dissolved Solid (TDS)